 The above documentation will be scanned at the visa centre during your visit.

 Fortunately, all documents will be handed back to you.
 Therefore, the Home Office will not need to keep any original documentation.

-Whilst it is normally OK to provide copies of original documents to be scanned (as long as they are clearly legible copies, preferably colour), it is important to make sure that you read the official instructions given to you regarding whether original documents must be brought.
+Whilst it is normally OK to provide copies of original documents to be scanned (as long as they are legible copies, preferably in colour), it is important to make sure that you read the official instructions given to you regarding whether original documents must be brought (which is rather rare).